 Lady M. Only look up clear;

-To alter favour ever is to fear.
+To alter favour ever is to fear:

 Leave all the rest to me.
+[Exeunt.

+SCENE VI.

-SCENE VI. -- The same.
-Before the castle.
+The same.
+Before the Castle.

-Hautboys and torches.
+Hautboys.
+Servants of Macbeth attending with torches.
 Enter Duncan, Malcolm, Donalbain, Banquo, Lenox, Macduff, Rosse, Angus, and Attendants.

 Dun.
-This castle hath a pleasant seat; the air

-Nimbly and sweetly recommends itself
+This castle hath a pleasant seat; the air Nimbly and sweetly recommends itself

 Unto our gentle senses.

 Ban.
-This guest of summer, The temple-haunting martlet, does approve,

-By his lov'd mansionry, that the heaven's breath Smells wooingly here: no jutting, frieze, Buttress, nor coign of vantage, but this bird Hath made his pendent bed, and procreant cradle: Where they most breed and haunt, I have observ'd, The air is delicate.
+This guest of summer, The temple-haunting martlet, does approve, By his lov'd mansionry, that the heaven's breath Smells wooingly here: no jutty frieze, Buttress, nor coigne of vantage, but this bird Hath made his pendant bed, and procreant cradle: Where they most breed and haunt, I have observ'd, The air is delicate.

 Dun.
-See, see! our honour'd hostess. -- The love that follows us sometime is our trouble, Which still we thank as love.
-Herein I teach you, How you shall bid God 'ild us for your pains, And thank us for your trouble.
+See, see! our honour'd hostess! -- The love that follows us, sometime is our trouble, Which still we thank as love.
+Herein I teach you, How you shall bid God yield us for your pains, And thank us for your trouble.

-Lady M. All our service,
+Lady M. All our service

 In every point twice done, and then done double,

 Were poor and single business, to contend

-Against those honours deep and broad, wherewith Your Majesty loads our house: for those of old, And the late dignities heap'd up to them, We rest your hermits.
+Against those honours deep and broad, wherewith

+Your majesty loads our house: For those of old,

+And the late dignities heap'd up to them,

+We rest your hermits.

 Dun.
-Where's the Thane of Cawdor?

-We cours'd him at the heels, and had a purpose To be his purveyor: but he rides well; And his great love, sharp as his spur, hath holp him To his home before us.
-Fair and noble hostess, We are your guest to-night.
+Where's the thane of Cawdor?
+We cours'd him at the heels, and had a purpose To be his purveyor: but he rides well; And his great love, sharp as his spur, hath holp him To his home before us: Fair and noble hostess, We are your guest to-night.

-Lady M. Your servants ever
+Lady M. Your servants ever Have theirs, themselves, and what is theirs, in compt,

-Have theirs, themselves, and what is theirs, in compt, To make their audit at your Highness' pleasure, Still to return your own.
+To make their audit at your highness' pleasure, Still to return your own.

 Dun.
-Give me your hand;
+Give me your hand:

-Conduct me to mine host: we love him highly,
+Conduct me to mine host; we love him highly,

 And shall continue our graces towards him.

 By your leave, hostess.

 SCENE VII.

 The same.
-A room in the castle.
+A Room in the Castle.

 Hautboys and torches.
-Enter, and pass over the stage, a Sewer, and divers Servants with dishes and service.
+Enter, and pass over the stage, a sewer, and divers servants with dishes and service.
 Then enter Macbeth.

 Macb.
-If it were done, when 'tis done, then 'twere well

-It were done quickly: if th' assassination
+If it were done, when 'tis done, then 'twere well It were done quickly: If the assassination

-Could trammel up the consequence, and catch

-With his surcease success; that but this blow
+Could trammel up the consequence, and catch, With his surcease, success; that but this blow

-Might be the be-all and the end-all -- here,